dverma9/reactive-rest-message-service/README.md

 * Import postman collection to Postman and hit endpoints

+### Authentication via Spring security

+* Following users are configured to access this api endpoints
+	- dverma, rsharma, mali, usaxena, mparupalli

+* Password is same for all the users
+	- password

+* Use above credentials in Postman, Authorization tab -> Basic Auth -> Username & Password, to post messages from different userIds

 ### Limitations

 * H2 DB has been used instead of Mongo due to system limitation to run all containers (reactive api, kafka, db, docker) and other development tools together